 Open Languages

 Choose your language from those listed below or view our weekly schedule.
-The fees for all language courses are £190/£95 - please click on the language for further information on fees.
+The fees for all language courses are £190/£95 - please click here for further information on fees.

 Arabic

 Arabic is the official language of the 22 countries that form the Arab League.
-There are more than 300 million Arabic speakers across the world, though they predominantly live in the region stretching across the Middle East and North Africa.
-It is also one of the six official languages of the United Nations (UN).
+There are more than 300 million Arabic speakers across the world and it is also one of the six official languages of the United Nations (UN).

 Chinese (Mandarin)

-Learning Chinese through Open Languages gives you the chance to become proficient in reading, writing, speaking and listening to the language.
+Learning Chinese gives you the chance to become proficient in reading, writing, speaking and listening to the language.
 You will also develop your knowledge of Chinese history, society, political economy and culture.

 French